 Visitors and locals enjoy stopping by The Place to see new finds each time they stop by.
 Many visitors also love taking classes in the relaxing SLO CAL weather.
-There’s nothing like working on a project with the view of the Pacific Ocean while feeling the cool breeze around you.
+There’s nothing like working on a project with a view of the Pacific Ocean while feeling the cool breeze around you.
 It provides a very comfortable and healing experience that many visitors yearn for when visiting.

 Art is great for all people to get into because it is always different and can be undefinable.

 “Art is one of the slipperiest concepts to define I can think of,” said Darcy.
 “It’s kind of like love.
 You can have love for your mother, you can have love for your family, you can have love for your close friends, art is like that, it’s impossible to put it into a category.
 And I’ve been studying it for 35 years.
 You don’t define it, it's undefinable.”